 After you have agreed to the terms and conditions, you will get a script that contains your GA tracking code.
 Now copy the tracking code in a notepad if you like.
 You will be pasting this code to your Elementor theme’s header.php or footer.php file.

 Add the GA Tracking ID into Your Elementor Theme’s Header or Footer

-If you have designed your website with Elementor free plugin, you will find the HTML editor at the left flank of the widget panel.
-But the free version won’t let you edit all the things like header and footer of a theme, you can only customize some part of your current theme with it.
+If you have designed your website with the Elementor free plugin, you will find the HTML editor at the left flank of the widget panel.
+But the free version won’t let you edit all the things like the header and footer of a theme, you can only customize some part of your current theme with it.

-So, when we are talking about adding Google analytics in Elementor, it’s Elementor Pro nonetheless.
-Because, only Elementor Pro let you use it’s huge free and premium template collections.
+So, when we are talking about adding Google Analytics in Elementor, it’s Elementor Pro nonetheless.
+Because only Elementor Pro let you use it’s huge free and premium template collections.
 Also, you can use the formidable feature “Theme Builder”.